Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt1.md

 "An urgent matter requires your attention, My Father.
 Fourth-claw with safeguards."

-"I’mma be awful disappointed if this ain’t somethin’ of fuckin’ *planet-shattering* significance, if ‘yer gonna git ‘tween me an’ a pool o’ nice, cold water…"
+"I’mma be awful disappointed if this ain’t somethin’ of fuckin’ *planet-shattering* significance, if ‘yer gonna git ‘tween me an’ a pool o’ nice, cold water..."

 "As an owner of a *magnificently* long and silky pelt, I’d never do something so cruel unless I had to," Thurrsto dead-panned, as he reached for his portable privacy field button.
 "One of our *‘friends’* in Kwmbwrw space has gone silent," he explained, once it was active.